rondlite/reaction-docs/website/versioned_docs/version-v1.2.0/deploying-reaction-on-managed.md

 original_id: deploying-reaction-on-managed
 ---

-Reaction Commerce offers managed deployments for Reaction.
+Demand Cluster offers managed deployments for Reaction.
 The `reaction-cli` incorporates functionality for any team to deploy Reaction to multiple environments.

 `Launchdock` is the name of our registration gateway for the managed platform.